 There are many reasons students consider withdrawing from a class.
 Here are some of the most common reasons and advice we would offer you to consider before withdrawing:

 This is a good reason to withdraw.
 But make sure you have spoken with your professor to discuss your progress and to see if you still have time to improve your grade.
 If this class is required for your major, you will want to determine when you can retake this class with your academic advisor.

 “I’m overwhelmed and worried about my grades in other classes.”

 This can be a good reason to withdraw.
 We recommend you talk with your Success Coach and/or Advisor to discuss your concerns.
 Did you know we have Tutors who can help you get organized and work on time management strategies?
 There may be ways to help alleviate the stress you are feeling so you can be successful!

 This is a good reason to withdraw.
 If you are in the wrong class work with your academic advisor to adjust your schedule.

 “I’m currently working through some medical/personal reasons.”

 This can be a good reason to withdraw.
 There are many resources on campus who can help you with a variety of personal and/or medical concerns.
 Speak with your Success Coach and they can help connect you with the best campus resources to help.

 “There is too much work in this class.”

 This is a poor reason to withdraw from a class.
-If you are struggling with your time management or with your study skills, we recommend that you attend Peer Coach Drop-Ins or reach out to your Success Coach.
+If you are struggling with your time management or with your study skills, we recommend that you reach out to your Success Coach.
 We also recommend that you consider tutoring, SI, the writing center, or the math lab.